craigbarnes/dte/docs/dte-syntax.md

 ## Default actions

-Last command of every state must be default action.
+The last command of every state must be a default action.
 It is an unconditional jump.

 ### **eat** _destination_ [_emit-name_]